numba/numba/README.rst

 ============

 * llvmlite
-* numpy (version 1.9 or higher)
+* NumPy (version 1.9 or higher)
 * funcsigs (for Python 2)

 Installing
 ==========

-The easiest way to install numba and get updates is by using the Anaconda
+The easiest way to install Numba and get updates is by using the Anaconda
 Distribution: https://www.anaconda.com/download

 ::